What Is a Licensed Professional Clinical Counselor (LPCC)?

 Becoming an LMFT requires a combination of academic and professional accomplishments.
 The specific steps that you must take to receive your licensure differ depending on the state where you want to practice, but the requirements generally include:

-• Clinical experience: After graduating with your master’s, you will need to complete a number of post-graduate clinical hours.
+- Clinical experience: After graduating with your master’s, you will need to complete a number of post-graduate clinical hours.
 Each state has its own standard for the number of hours required, but it generally ranges between 2,000 and 4,000.
-These hours must be completed under the supervision of a licensed LMFT.
+These hours must be completed under the supervision of an independently licensed LMFT.

-• Background checks: Prospective LMFTs have to undergo extensive background checks to receive licensure.
-The FBI and other law enforcement agencies will review your history and determine whether there are any concerning items on your record, such as criminal offenses.
+- Background checks: Prospective LMFTs have to undergo extensive background checks to receive licensure.
+The FBI and other law enforcement agencies will review your history and determine whether there are any concerning items on your record, such as criminal offenses, which might preclude you from working with the public in a healthcare or counseling capacity.

 Once you have received your license, you will have to work to maintain it.
 Many states require LMFTs to complete continuing education hours before applying for licensure renewal.
 Continuing education courses help practicing LMFTs stay current on new laws, methods, and developments within the field.